Liberation theology is a relatively recent movement in Christianity. This topic is about assessing how valid it is as an expression of Christianity.

 At his trial, Jesus claimed ‘My kingdom is not of this world’, which seems to suggest that the kingdom of God is unrelated to the politics of kingdoms in this world.

 “Nowadays the kingdom is much spoken of, but not always in a way consonant with the thinking of the Church.
 In fact, there are ideas about salvation and mission which can be called “anthropocentric” in the reductive sense of the word, inasmuch as they are focused on man’s earthly needs.
 In this view, the kingdom tends to become something completely human and secularized; what counts are programs and struggles for a liberation which is socio-economic, political and even cultural, but within a horizon that is closed to the transcendent.
 Without denying that on this level too there are values to be promoted, such a notion nevertheless remains within the confines of a kingdom of man, deprived of its authentic and profound dimensions.
 Such a view easily translates into one more ideology of purely earthly progress.
-The kingdom of God, however, “is not of this world…is not from the world” (Jn 18:36).”
+The kingdom of God, however, “is not of this world…is not from the world” – Pope John Paul II.

-Reza Azlan responds that this quote is from the gospel of John written 90 years after Jesus’s death, after Christianity had divorced itself from Judaism and became a roman religion.
+Reza Azlan argues that this quote is from the gospel of John written 90 years after Jesus’s death, after Christianity had divorced itself from Judaism and became a roman religion.
 The earlier Gospels present Jesus’s Kingdom as something he was bringing about on earth.
 Azlan is suggesting this verse was added to de-politicise Jesus so Christianity could better fit into Roman society.
 The verse thus does not represent who Jesus actually was.

+Luke 12:22-31.
 Jesus said not to worry about your life, even what you will eat because life is “more than food”.
 Birds do not farm yet God provides and we are more valuable than them.
 It shows a lack of faith to worry about these things God provides. “seek first his kingdom and his righteousness, and all these things will be given to you as well.”
 In Matthew this quote finishes with this statement: “Therefore do not worry about tomorrow”.

 Jesus here seems to be against us caring about where someone gets their food, drink or clothes from.
 In fact, he seems to be saying it is actually a lack of faith to care about those things.
 Taking no thought for tomorrow nor asking where food, drink or clothes will come from, which is the state of poverty, seems incompatible with the focus of liberation theology on addressing structural social injustice and oppression.
 This arguably justifies Marx’s critique of religion as it shows how faith in God is used to distract people from their economic oppression.